sodacan-net/sodacan-core/documentation/architecture.md

 When the state of the lamp in the `lampModule` changes, another message containing the new state is published to the `messageBus`.
 4. The `lampAdapter`, running on a microcontroller subscribes to lamp's state message and upon receipt of this message sets a digital output pin high or low depending on the content of the message.

-### In-Transit messages
+### Message Persistence
 When a message is produced, it takes on a life of its own; Neither belonging to the producer nor to any of its potential consumers.
-At that point, the message is owned by the message bus.
+At that point, the message is owned and stored (persisted) by the message bus.
 There is no sure-fire way for SodaCan to know when a message has been completely consumed.
 For example, a module that *might* consume a particular type of message may not exist yet.
 If resources were infinite, there is no reason SodaCan would need to recover space used by any messages.
 The messages within a topic can come and go.
 Indeed, most topics define the lifetime of messages contained within that topic.